The Writer

 Having completed the full manuscript, she sent the first three chapters to a number of literary agents, one of whom wrote back asking to see the rest of it.
 She says it was “the best letter I had ever received in my life.”

-The book was first published by Bloomsbury Children’s Books in June 1997, under the name J.K.
+The book was first published in the UK by Bloomsbury Children’s Books in June 1997, under the name J.K.
 Rowling.
+It was subsequently published by Scholastic in the US the following year, under the title Harry Potter and the Sorcerer’s Stone, with the title change suggested by her publisher.

 The “K” stands for Kathleen, her paternal grandmother’s name.
-It was added at her publisher’s request, who thought a book by an obviously female author might not appeal to the target audience of young boys.
+The initial K was added at her publisher’s request, who thought a book by an obviously female author might not appeal to the target audience of young boys.

 Honours & Awards